 Spend a day on the Million Dollar Highway, a 70-mile strip of blacktop between Durango and Ouray.
 The road climbs up and over three separate passes: Coal Bank, Molas, and Red Mountain Pass.
 The breathtaking views make navigating all those hairpin turns and sheer cliff drops worth the anxiety.
 If you’re there from late September through October, the fall colors dazzle.

 Ride the train

-Want to experience Weminuche Wilderness like they did in the 1880s?
+Want to experience Weminuche Wilderness as they did in the 1880s?
 Hop aboard the historic Denver & Rio Grande Railway.
 Though it initially hauled freight as well, the railroad has always been promoted as a scenic route for passenger service.
-In addition to buying a train ticket, you can tack on adventure excursions, like zip-lining, white water rafting, horseback riding, ATV riding and more.
+In addition to buying a train ticket, you can tack on adventure excursions, like zip-lining, white water rafting, horseback riding, ATV riding, and more.

 Have you been to Durango?
 What do you love about it?
 Share in the comments!